tbm/homepage/pages/debian/orion/qnap/ts-109/upgrade.md

 <img src = "../images/r_ts109_front.jpg" class="border" alt="QNAP TS-109 from the front" width="148" height="217" />
 </div>

-Debian 10 (buster) is the last release to support QNAP TS-109 devices.
+Debian 10 (buster) was the last release to support QNAP TS-109 devices.
 These devices are not supported in Debian 11 (bullseye).

 The reason is that the Linux kernel no longer fits into flash memory.